 - Go around the group and have students affirm how they see those gifts displayed in each other's lives. - Look over the list of spiritual gifts that you have compiled on the whiteboard.
 With that list of gifts in mind, what are some ministries that your group might excel in?
-If you brainstormed a couple good ideas, what are some practical steps you can take to put this ministry in motion? - Look over the list of group decrees/commands and discuss how you will hold each other accountable to live out these value from this point forward?
+If you brainstormed a couple good ideas, what are some practical steps you can take moving forward to put this ministry in motion? - Look over the list of youth group decrees/commands and discuss how you will hold each other accountable to live out these values from this point forward?
 How often will you check in with each other?
-How will you put them into practice? - Lay the cards in a collage with every gift showing and take a picture of the collage to distribute to students for them to use every way you can use an image. - Remember the altar from the very first session?
-When possible, add the commitment cards to the altar.
-Make this a very sincere time of prayer and dedication, asking each student to prayerfully consider laying their card on the altar as a sign of commitment to God to use their gifts for His kingdom.
+How will you put them into practice? - Lay the cards in a collage with every gift showing and take a picture of the collage to distribute to students for them to use every way you can use an image (phone wall paper, profile picture, etc. - Remember the altar from the very first session?
+If you have it handy, add the commitment cards to the altar.
+Make this a very sincere time of prayer and dedication, asking students to prayerfully consider laying their cards on the altar as a sign of commitment to God to use their gifts for His kingdom.